How to Submit

 Although most speakers in parallel sessions will be chosen by session chairs as part of their parallel session proposal, some abstracts submitted as poster presentations could be selected to be included in a parallel session (unless the submitted specifically opts out).
 In such case, the participant will be contacted before the end of 2019.

 IMPORTANT: Confirmations of accepted abstracts will be issued in November 2019.
-If you have not received a confirmation email from us by November 30th, please
+If you have not received a confirmation email from us by mid December, please

 There are four Poster Sessions, each will run from 12:15pm – 2:00pm.
 The presenting author must post materials and be present at least one full hour during the assigned session and at least one other author is expected to be present during the remainder of the session.